cx-prog-lang/.github/features/func_in_struct.md

 ## Caveat

- - As heap-allocated variables are left uninitialized after allocation (irrespective of the existence of default values), function members are also left **uninitialized** in heap-allocated variables.
-To initialize function members, heap-allocated variables should be explicitly initialized with `default(<data_type>)` or any compound literals of the corresponding struct type.
+ - As heap-allocated objects are left uninitialized after allocation (irrespective of the existence of default values), function members are also left **uninitialized** in them.
+To initialize function members, heap-allocated objects should be explicitly initialized with `default(<data_type>)` or any compound literals of the corresponding struct type.
 In the following example, the function member `identify` of the variables `test1`, `test2`, and `test3` is correctly initialized, while that of `test4` is not.

 ```c
 #include <stdio.h>